AmadeusWebInAction/pciclocks/services/tower-clock-restoration.md

 *   **The New Tehri Clock Tower (Uttarakhand):** Our team successfully completed the restoration of clock towers in Uttarakhand like New Tehri, addressing [briefly describe the issue and our solution] and ensuring the continued prominence of this local landmark.
 This showcases our expertise as Uttarakhand clock tower repair specialists: New Tehri restoration.

-## These examples highlight our proven track record in restoring clocks for prominent institutions and our commitment to providing reliable clock restoration services with examples like IIT and Nowgang College
+**These examples highlight our proven track record in restoring clocks for prominent institutions and our commitment to providing reliable clock restoration services with examples like IIT in Kharagpur and Nowgang College**